 The power of hydrogen should not be underestimated at all.
-Although gasoline is a little more dangerous than hydrogen, hydrogen is hugely flammable and frequently makes headlines for its potential dangers.
-Compared to gas, hydrogen lacks smell, which makes any leak detection almost impossible.
+Although gasoline is way more dangerous than hydrogen, hydrogen is a highly flammable and volatile substance that frequently makes headlines for its potential dangers.
+Even worse, hydrogen lacks smell, unlike gasoline, making leak detection almost impossible.
 To detect leaks, one must install sensors.

 It’s a daunting task to transport hydrogen brilliantly due to its lightness.
-Oil can be transported safely because it’s mostly pushed through pipes.
-Coal can conveniently be transported in dump trucks.
-Hydrogen also presents challenges when considering moving it in large quantities, which is why it’s mostly only transported in small batches.
+That’s unlike oil, which can be transported safely through pipes, and coal, which can be conveniently hauled using dump trucks.
+Hydrogen also presents challenges when considering moving it in large quantities, so it’s mostly transported in small batches.

-It’s a fact that hydrogen energy is a renewable resource because it’s abundantly available and its impacts hugely neglected.
-However, hydrogen companies will, in real sense, need other forms of non-renewable energy such as fossil (coal, natural gas, and oil) to separate it from oxygen.
-We may be able to minimize over-reliance on fossils fuels when we embrace hydrogen energy, but it will be daunting to get rid of it from the system.
+It’s a fact that hydrogen energy is a renewable resource because it’s abundantly available, and its impacts are hugely neglected.
+However, hydrogen companies will, in a real sense, need other forms of non-renewable energy, such as fossil (coal, natural gas, and oil), to separate it from oxygen.
+We may be able to minimize over-reliance on fossil fuels when we embrace hydrogen energy, but getting rid of it from the system will be daunting.